Buuchia/CCS_blog/posts/hw-w5.md

       this.width = this.ctx.canvas.width
       this.height = this.ctx.canvas.height

-      //grabs the image data of the context to assign to the image data of the pixel sorter object this.img_data = this.ctx.getImageData (0, 0, this.width, this.height).data }
+      //retrieving the image data from the canvas. this.img_data = this.ctx.getImageData (0, 0, this.width, this.height).data
+   }

-   //define glitch function
+   //define glitch function applies a glitch effect to a specified region of the canvas
    //parameter position and dimension glitch (pos, dim) {

-      //define function find_i to find position of the pixel sorter const find_i = c => ((c.y * this.ctx.canvas.width) + c.x) * 4
+      //define function find_i to find position of the glitch const find_i = c => ((c.y * this.ctx.canvas.width) + c.x) * 4

       //nested for loop